 Established in the year 1970, the Living Desert located in Palm Springs is should be on the list of places to see while visiting Coachella valley in southern California.
-This place was established by trustees of the Palm Springs Desert Museum in order to preserve natural surroundings, desert animals and plants, and educate general public about life in the desert.
-The zoo and botanical garden tell the story of natural history in local area as well as Africa.
+This place was established by trustees of the Palm Springs Desert Museum in order to preserve natural surroundings, desert animals and plants, and educate the general public about life in the desert.
+The zoo and botanical garden tell the story of natural history in the local areas as well as Africa.
 You can take great pictures of animals here.

-There are many birds including Abyssinian Ground Hornbill, Acorn Woodpecker, Black-chinned Hummingbird, Black-headed Grosbeak, Broad-billed Hummingbird, Black Vulture etc. as well.
-One can also spot reptiles like African (Sulcata) Spurred Tortoise, Ball Python, Bearded Dragon, Chuckwalla, Leopard Tortoise etc. in the Living Desert.
+There are many birds including Abyssinian Ground Hornbill, Acorn Woodpecker, Black-chinned Hummingbird, Black-headed Grosbeak, Broad-billed Hummingbird, Black Vulture, etc. as well.
+One can also spot reptiles like African (Sulcata) Spurred Tortoise, Ball Python, Bearded Dragon, Chuckwalla, Leopard Tortoise, etc. in the Living Desert.

-20.03.2017 by FPImages
+20.07.2021 by FPImages